rausth/2023-MarktIA/README.md

 # 2023-MarktIA
-Assignment for the 2023 edition of the "Web Development and the Semantic Web" course, by Delvani Antônio Mateus, Enzo Baioco Cussuol, Fernando Azevedo Peres and Rausth Borges Junqueira
+Assignment for the 2023 edition of the "Web Development and the Semantic Web" course, by Delvani Antônio Mateus, Enzo Baioco Cussuol, Fernando Azevedo Peres and Rausth Borges Junqueira.
-Apologies for the confusion earlier.
-Here's the regenerated README for the Marktia marketplace for services:

-# Marktia Services Marketplace
+# Marktia

-Welcome to the Marktia Services Marketplace project!
+Welcome to the Marktia project!

 ## Table of Contents
 - [Description](#description)